|

 committee shall consist of two Directors appointed by the Board

-and two members elected by the congregation.
+and two eligible members elected by the congregation.
 The committee

 shall bring a final report with biographical information on the candidates,